nessapantfoerder/power_outage_analysis/README.md

 ## Introduction

-This dataset outlines major power outages in the continental U.S. from january 2000 to July 2016 providing information on population, region, land area, consumption, outage duration and causes, as well as regional climate information.
+This dataset outlines major power outages in the continental U.S. from January 2000 to July 2016 providing information on population, region, land area, consumption, outage duration and causes, as well as regional climate information.

 *Question:*